 Born in Madrid, he studied Theoretical Physics at the Universidad Autónoma de Madrid.
-He spent many years at DESY in Hamburg (Germany) studying deeply inelastic electron-proton scattering in the ZEUS experiment, where he obtained his PhD and then worked as DESY researcher.
+He spent many years at DESY in Hamburg (Germany) studying deeply inelastic scattering in the ZEUS experiment, where he obtained his PhD and then worked as DESY researcher.
 In 2001, he moved to USA to work in Fermilab.
-He participated in the CDF experiment at the Tevatron proton-antiproton collider, with emphasis on searches for new physics.
+He participated in the CDF experiment at the Tevatron collider, with emphasis on searches for new physics.
 In 2007 he moved back to Europe and started working also in the ATLAS experiment at the Large Hadron Collider at CERN, initiating operations in 2009.
 Since then he was acting as project leader of the IFAE-Barcelona group in ATLAS.
 In 2015 he was appointed Head of IFAE Experimental Division, Scientific Manager of the Spanish High Energy Physics, and Scientific Delegate in CERN's Council.
-Starting in 2018, he initiated a new activity related to Gravitational Waves Physics with the Virgo interferometer.
+Starting in 2018, he initiated a new activity related to Gravitational Waves Physics with the LIGO-Virgo-KAGRA interferometers.